 Louisiana Lottery Observes National Problem Gambling Awareness Week

-While the Lottery promotes responsible play on its tickets and promotional materials throughout the year, observing National Problem Gambling Awareness Week gives the corporation an additional opportunity to encourage smart playing practices.
+While the Louisiana Lottery promotes its responsible play message on all tickets and promotional materials throughout the year, the Lottery will devote special attention to the issue during National Problem Gambling Awareness Week, March 6 - 12.

-Additional information on problem gambling and treatment options can be found on the National Problem Gambling Awareness site, http://www.npgaw.org/, or by visiting http://www.dhh.louisiana.gov/ and contacting the Louisiana Office of Behavioral Health.
+Additional information on problem gambling and treatment options can be found on the National Problem Gambling Awareness website or by visiting the Louisiana Department of Health and Hospitals website and contacting the Louisiana Office of Behavioral Health.